oliverlabs/azdevcont/README.md

-# GitHub Codespaces Custom Azure CLI Bicep/Terraform Container
+# Custom GitHub Codespaces Container with Azure CLI, Bicep and Terraform
 This is my implementation of a GitHub devcontainer with Az CLI, Bicep, Terraform and a few other components pre-installed.
 It is based on the Azure Bicep Community devcontainer.

 You can use it in GitHub Codespaces or locally as a devcontainer.